NewSigma/Physica/README.md

 ## Usage

-We provide a conda package to help fast deployment:
+We provide a conda package to help with fast deployment:

 ``` Bash
 conda install -c conda-forge -c nvidia newsigma::physica
 ```

-The package enables CUDA by default and has no Gui support.
-Refer to [Install.md](doc/Install.md) if you want to build Physica.
+which installs the required dependencies to build Physica.
+Refer to [Install.md](doc/Install.md) for instructions on how to build Physica.

 ## Maintainers